 - (i) Restricting users to purchase CDS only to the extent (tenor & quantum) of underlying risk held by them, would provide credit protection and yet keep the CDS positions within regulatory oversight.
-The users can buy CDS for amounts not higher than the face value of credit risk held by them and for periods not longer than the tenor of credit risk held by them.
+The users can buy CDS for amounts not higher than the face value of corporate bonds held by them and for periods not longer than the tenor of corporate bonds held by them.
 The CDS protection is for the credit risk assumed due to investment in corporate bonds. - (ii) Buying Protection by users without having an underlying: Sale of underlying by the users when the protection is in force, which leads to the protection becoming naked, was also deliberated.
 There are circumstances where the user, after having purchased a protection on an eligible underlying bond may decide to dispose off the bond, considering the market conditions.
 Since the users are envisaged to use the CDS only for hedging their credit risks, the Group recommended that the users shall not, at any point of time, maintain naked CDS protection.
-The users can, however, unwind their bought protection by terminating the position with the original counterparty.
+In case of sale of the underlying, every effort should be made to exit the CDS position immediately on sale of the underlying.
+The users may be given a grace period of five business days from the date of sale of the underlying to exit the CDS position.
+The users can exit their bought position by either unwinding the contract with the original counterparty or, in the event of sale of the underlying bond, by assigning (novating) the CDS protection, to the purchaser of the underlying bond subject to consent of the original protection seller.
+Market participants may adopt the standard Novation Agreement and Novation Confirmation given in the 2003 ISDA Credit Derivatives Definitions in this regard.
 The original counterparty (protection seller) may ensure that the protection buyer has the underlying at the time of unwinding.
+While unwinding, the protection seller may also ensure that the transaction is done at transparent market price and this must be subject to rigorous audit discipline.

-Users are not permitted to unwind the protection by entering into an offsetting contract. - (iii) In order to restrict the users from holding naked CDS positions i.e. CDS is not bought without underlying; physical delivery is mandated in case of credit events.
-Further, users are prohibited from selling CDS.
-Proper caveat may be included in the agreement that the protection seller, while entering into CDS contract / unwinding, needs to ensure that the protection buyer has exposure in the underlying.
-This may also be subject to rigorous audit discipline.
+- (iii) Users are not permitted to unwind the protection by entering into an offsetting contract. - (iv) In order to restrict the users from holding naked CDS positions i.e. CDS is not bought without underlying; physical delivery is mandated in case of credit events.
+Users are prohibited from selling CDS.
+Proper caveat may be included in the agreement that the protection seller, while entering into CDS contract / unwinding, needs to ensure that the protection buyer has exposure in the underlying. - (v) Further, the users are required to submit an auditor's certificate to the protection sellers, of having the underlying bond while entering into/unwinding the CDS contract.